ChaseChimeric/471-Study/obsidian/Classical Encryption Techniques/Early ciphers.md

 ## Shift
-The shift cipher is a cryptographic substitution cipher where each letter in the plaintext is replaced by a letter a certain number of positions further down the alphabet.
+The shift cipher is a cryptographic [[#Substitution]] cipher where each letter in the plaintext is replaced by a letter a certain number of positions further down the alphabet.
 This number of positions is sometimes called a key.
 The Caesar code is the most well-known shift cipher,
 A letter in position $N$ in the alphabet, can be shifted by $X$ into the letter located at position $N+X$ (This is equivalent to using a substitution with a shifted alphabet).
 Shift is an [[#Affine]] cipher with $A=0$

 ## Affine
-Affine cipher is the name given to a substitution cipher whose key consists of 2 coefficients $A$ and $B$ constituting the parameters of a mathematical linear function $f=Ax+B$ (called affine)
+Affine cipher is the name given to a [[#Substitution]] cipher whose key consists of 2 coefficients $A$ and $B$ constituting the parameters of a mathematical linear function $f=Ax+B$ (called affine)
-Consists of a permutation and shift
+Technically consists of a [[#Permutation]] and [[#Shift]]

 ## Substitution
 The most common method of substitution replaces the 26 letters of the alphabet (one letter matches only one other).
 An example of such is cipher is the mono-alphabetic cipher
 #### Mono-Alphabetic Substitution
-An alphabetic substitution is a substitution cipher where the letters of the alphabet are replaced by others according to a 1-1 correspondence (a plain letter always corresponds to the same cipher letter).
+An alphabetic substitution is a [[#Substitution]] cipher where the letters of the alphabet are replaced by others according to a 1-1 correspondence (a plain letter always corresponds to the same cipher letter).

 The substitution is said to be monoalphabetic because it uses only one alphabet, this alphabet is said to be disordered.
 An examle of such is below
 <style type="text/css">